 And then everything fell silent as the earth shook beneath his paws.

 The corporal had to steady himself against his door as he tried to remember the code to unlock his room.
-He stared blankly at the number pad, muzzle half-open as his pupils, tiny dots like the eyes of a cornered beast, danced wildly.
-For a moment there was muffled silence...before the shouts of fury began to echo through the halls.
+He stared stupidly at the number pad, muzzle half-open as his pupils, no more than tiny, panicked dots, danced wildly.
+For a moment there was a hush, near silence settling over the base...before the shouts of fury began to echo through the halls.
 The depot had exploded.
 Someone thought they heard the jeep in the distance.
 Someone else barked an order to stay down as the heat and the fire began to set off some of the still-intact ammunition to send bullets spraying wildly across the vicinity.
 Someone else shouted a question -- where was the corporal?
 Where was the sergeant?

 And then just as Will numbly punched in his code, the door next to his slid open.
 Marsden filled the frame, towering over the corporal, his eyes bloodshot.
 His face was screwed up in fury and exhaustion all at once -- he had been catching one of his rare naps, hadn't he?

-Will's heart froze in his throat as the sergeant glared down at him and immediately stepped forward.
+Will's heart froze in his throat as the sergeant glared down at him and immediately stepped forward, cornering Will like a scared animal.
 "Corporal!
 What the fuck is going on, what was that explosion?
 What are you doing here?
 Why the fuck am I hearing gunfire and again, why the fuck are you he--"

 The cool air hit his lungs like a punch to the gut, his heaving chest sucking in a deep breath as he gripped the outside wall for a moment and stared into the darkness.
 There was nothing there, not that he could see.
-But he knew he was facing north -- the direction Samael had told him to go.
+But he knew he was facing north.
 The corporal licked his muzzle nervously as he adjusted the bag over his shoulder, glancing up to the roof -- no one was on this side, they were all still trying to focus the few precious spotlights in the direction toward which 'Holmes' had originally fled.
 He could also hear the distinctive sound of another engine roaring to life -- whatever Samael had done to slow them had been overcome.
 They would be giving chase shortly.

 His claws sank into the damp grass as he took one step forward, and then another.
 And then another.
 He felt his breath shudder at the implication, but his determination took hold of him as he forced his legs to move.